-This article is useful for anyone who is in process of finding a new job.
-No matter whether you are an entry level or experienced candidate and applying for a QA testing job or any other IT job, these steps are applicable.
+This article is useful for anyone who is in the process of finding a new job.
+No matter whether you are an entry-level or experienced candidate and applying for a QA testing job or any other IT job, these steps are applicable.

 How to apply for jobs?

 Whether you are a fresher who is looking for a job that will start your career with a flourish or if you are an experienced professional who deserves a much-needed change – all of us are constantly job searching.
 We have to agree, it is not pleasant, easy, fetching or rewarding for any of us.
 However, here are a few pointers that will ease the process and help you get there.

 As is the general practice at STH, we will start at the very beginning and work our way through this process.

 3 Important Steps To Apply For A Job

 Step 1: Find The Job-Sources